Healthy Homes Assessment Ascot Park

 Rental Property Home Assessments Ascot Park

-The areas of rental property that are affected to Healthy Homes Standards.
+Property rental areas that are affected to Health Homes Standard.
 Healthy Homes Standards in Ascot Park include each:

 • Bathroom